How to Know When You're Projecting or When Someone is Projecting Onto You

 Set the intention to implement a boundary that will help you deal with the situation.
 Take ten breaths to integrate and digest this experience.

 Understanding projection allows us to unravel the complex dynamics of human interaction.
-By recognizing and acknowledging our own projections, we can take responsibility for our emotions and work towards personal growth.
-Simultaneously, it is vital to navigate the projections of others with care, recognizing that our own self-worth is not defined by their perceptions.
+By recognizing and acknowledging our projections, we can take responsibility for our emotions and work towards personal growth.
+Simultaneously, it is vital to navigate the projections of others with care, recognizing that our self-worth is not defined by their perceptions.
 Through self-reflection and boundary-setting, we can foster healthier relationships and cultivate a greater sense of self-awareness and emotional well-being.